tonyamart/formulas_maps/scr/01_geodata_directions.md

     6 ru        2408.
 1145.
 3536.
     7 sl        1232.
 90.9        419.

-Plot based on the groups long / short distances
+Plot based on the groups long / short distances:

+I just wanted to see how these values are distributed, should we divide them in two groups

 ![](01_geodata_directions.markdown_strict_files/figure-markdown_strict/unnamed-chunk-10-1.png)